 The issue for a lot of online teaching companies is how resource intensive it is to sort through applications from South African teachers.
 With getting hundreds of applications a month, it simply becomes a waste of time and resources to process South African applications, schedule a time to interview and then find out they are not actually a native speaker.

-Companies like SayABC used to hired South Africans, but as speaking English as a native language is a requirement, they simply can’t allow Afrikaans speakers who pose as native speakers to teach.
-It will hurt their business as SayABC (like VIPKID) are marketed as premium online teaching companies to parents.
+Companies like SayABC used to hired South Africans, but as speaking English as a native language is an absolute requirement, they simply can’t allow Afrikaans speakers who pose as native speakers to teach.

 It’s this difficulty of finding the proverbial needle in a haystack (that is a South African who speaks English as a native language) that causes most online teaching companies to simply not bother with applications from South African teachers as the overwhelming majority of applications are from non-native English speakers from South Africa.